-We believe that wireless universal smart technology will play a critical role for traditional instrument manufacturers, as it is too expensive and difficult for small companies to develop.
+We believe that wireless universal smart technology will play a critical role for traditional instrument manufacturers, as it is too expensive and difficult to develop for medium or smaller companies.
 The cost factor is the first consideration when deciding whether a company wants to develop smart wireless technologies and implement them in their products or use them in their field testing.
-We also hope to play a role in academic laboratories, particularly with smaller academic laboratories that are sensitive to price.
+We also hope to play a role in academic laboratories, particularly with smaller academic laboratories who are sensitive to price.

-Results of operations for the three months ended March 31, 2019 compared to the three months ended March 31, 2018.
+Results of operations for the three months ended June 30, 2019 compared to the three months ended June 30, 2018.

-Revenue, Cost of Sales and Gross Profit
+Revenue, cost of sales and gross profit

-Our consolidated gross revenue for the three months ended March 31, 2019 and 2018 was \$242,738 and \$68,552, respectively, which included revenue from related parties of \$3,000 and \$7,375, respectively.
-Revenue for the three months ended March 31, 2019 increased \$174,186 due to acquisition of AVX Design & Integration, Inc. which generated revenue of \$128,545 for the period then ended.
-Our cost of consolidated cost of revenues for the three months ended March 31, 2019 and 2018 was \$122,610 and \$17,924, respectively, resulting in a gross profit of \$120,610 and \$50,628 for the three months ended March 31, 2019 and 2018, respectively.
+Our consolidated gross revenue for the three months ended June 30, 2019 and 2018, was \$420,337 and \$39,780, respectively, which included revenue from related party of \$0 and \$3,200, respectively.
+Our cost of consolidated cost of revenues for the three months ended June 30, 2019 and 2018, was \$281,952 and \$9,761, respectively, resulting in a gross profit of \$138,385 and \$30,019 for the three months ended June 30, 2019 and 2018, respectively.
+The Company has been phasing out the sale of its older products while currently developing new products for sale.